 Homes for Ukraine scheme: accommodation and emergency accommodation

-This page contains information about accommodation provided under the Homes for Ukraine Scheme and how people can access emergency accommodation if needed.
+This page has information about accommodation offered under the Homes for Ukraine Scheme and how people can access emergency accommodation if needed.

-Your sponsor is there to help you settle into life here and the first thing they will do is try to make sure you are comfortable in your accommodation and have access to basics such as food, bedding and toiletries.
+Your sponsor is there to help you get used to life here.
+The first thing they will do is try to make sure you are comfortable in your accommodation and have access to basics such as food, bedding and toiletries.

 It is understood that it may be a difficult time for you when you have had to relocate under challenging circumstances.

-Time and space may be needed to reflect on the experience of leaving Ukraine in the first few days whilst you settle in.
+Time and space may be needed to reflect on the experience of leaving Ukraine in the first few days whilst you're settling in.

 Let the sponsor know that you might need some quiet time to take in what has happened.

-Once you feel more settled, you might want to discuss basic house rules with your sponsor such as cooking and cleaning or preferences over issues such as whether smoking in the house is acceptable.
+Once you feel more settled, you might want to talk about basic house rules with your sponsor.
+For example, cooking and cleaning or preferences over things such as whether smoking in the house is acceptable.

 You will not be asked to pay rent whilst you live with your sponsor.

-Sponsors should make sure your accommodation is safe and in a suitable condition to accommodate you.
+Sponsors should make sure your accommodation is safe and in a suitable condition for you to live.